 That’s just 3 different accounts and it takes up almost the whole screen…imagine what the list will look like accounting for all of your income and expense categories.

 When you use an online bookkeeping program, you have much more flexibility.

 In some instances, you can set things up to track each site’s transactions separately as a separate class or segment.

 That way, you don’t have a chart of accounts or a Profit & Loss statement that is hundreds of lines long, spanning multiple pages in length.

-Instead, what happens is everything goes to a single tracking category (ie: advertising income, website maintenance, hosting expense, etc.) but also sub-tracked for the individual business segments.
+Instead, what happens is everything goes to a single tracking category (ie: advertising income, website maintenance, hosting expense, etc.) but is also sub-tracked for the individual business segments.

 That enables you to run reports specifically for each property as well as for your company as a whole with a few clicks.